Smile4ever/Neat-URL/Neat URL-webext/README.md

 	#xtor=RSS-8 (remove this parameter - be sure to include its value as well when you are using anchor tags)
 	#xtor=RSS-8@futura-sciences.com
-	$/ref@amazon.* (remove everything after /ref on amazon domains - this will only apply when there are no query parameters left after removing the filtered query parameters)
+	$/ref@amazon.* (remove everything after /ref on amazon domains - this will only apply when there are no query parameters left after removing the filtered query parameters.
+Exception: Amazon product pages parameters are cleaned like they contain two dollar signs)
 	$$/ref@amazon.* (remove everything after /ref on amazon domains - this will always apply, even when there are other query parameters after removing the filtered query parameters - this option is available because the user should be in control but beware that double dollar signs are dangerous, it might break the URL)

 Invalid parameters:

     param@*.google.* (too many wildcards)
-    !ved (this is some random string - not supported, but it might work) /ref@amazon.*$ (dollar sign should be at the beginning)
+    !ved (this is some random string - not supported, it will not work) /ref@amazon.*$ (dollar sign should be at the beginning)

 ## Recommended parameters